pvalls/raspberry-pi-4-plex-server-guide/README.md

 ### 6. Install Plexdrive.
 See [PlexDrive on Github](https://github.com/dweidenfeld/plexdrive).

+With Rclone it is possible to mount your drive as a local filesystem.
+Yet, Plexdrive is a necessary alternative because it is engineered to use cache so that Plex Media Server file requests do not exceed the Google Drive API limit.
+Otherwise, you could get a 24h ban and you wouldn't be able use your google drive account for an entire day (this happened to me repeatedly).

 1. To install PlexDrive, first you need to install its dependencies, i.e to have *FUSE (Filesystem in Userspace)* installed.

 	`$ sudo apt-get install fuse`